-The Vision Ears Phönix is the company’s flagship universal in-ear monitor featuring a 13 balanced armature driver design.
+This is a review of the Vision Ears Phönix which is the company’s flagship universal in-ear monitor featuring a 13-balanced armature driver design.
 It is priced at €3500.

-Disclaimer: The Vision Ears Phönix sent to us is a sample in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Vision Ears for giving us this opportunity.

 To read more about Vision Ears products we have featured on Headfonics click here.

-I have heard the previous Vision Ears ‘flagship’ ERLKöNIG only once at CanJam Singapore back in March 2018.
+I listened to the previous Vision Ears ‘flagship’ ERLKöNIG only once at CanJam Singapore back in March 2018.
 I cannot tell you what the switch setting was on but it sounded gorgeous.
 I was kind of sad that the limited review round never got to my remote location and even more so when it was phased out recently.

 The change to get something close to the ERLKöNIG in the guise of the newest flagship experience, the Phönix, was not going to be missed a second time around.